Oracle Corporation

 What are the main risks of holding ORCL?

-Based on the provided information, here are the key risks of holding ORCL stock, ordered by importance:
+Of course.
+Based on a professional analysis of the provided financial and market data, here are the key risks of holding Oracle (ORCL) stock, ordered by importance.

 What is the price forecast for ORCL in 2026?